ashevoy/ashevoy.github.io/README.md

 import/auto update version:
 too stupid to know how this shit works LMAO i'll figure it out just bear with the normal thing it should be fine but it should come one day

-check releases tab for the css full version :)
+check the [releases tab](https://github.com/ashevoy/ashevoy.github.io/releases) for the full version of the css :)